Ayeshan-Oshitha/Tutorial--Mosh--NextJs/001-Part-One/Docs/Notes-3.md

 The `Image` component uses **lazy loading by default**, so images are only fetched when they become visible.
 We can use the `priority` prop to disable lazy loading for important images (such as hero or banner images).

 If we use the `fill` layout, the parent element must have _position: relative, fixed, or absolute_.

+## Using Third-party Scripts

+As part of integrating our application with third-party services, we often need to add their `scripts` to one or more pages (e.g., Google Analytics).

+When adding these scripts in Next.js, we can use the `<Script>` component.

+The Script component supports four loading strategies:

+- afterInteractive – Loads the script after the page becomes interactive.
+- beforeInteractive – Loads the script before the page becomes interactive (useful for scripts that must run early).
+- lazyOnLoad – Loads the script during the browser’s idle time.
+- worker – Loads the script inside a web worker.